desmeraldoo/anima/README.md

 Below are several examples of using the commands, given examples from the Anima: Beyond Fantasy core book or illustrative examples I created.

+Optional arguments for every command must be specified in order.
+That is to say, for the `attack` command, you cannot specify `base_damage` without also specifying `armor`, even if `armor` is just 0.

 ### attack

 usage: attack_roll defense_roll [armor] [base_damage]